AayushPrasad22/Neuro-Forgery-Detect/README.md

 ## 🛠️ Getting Started

-Follow these steps to set up your local development environment and run the RFID-Net project.
+Follow these steps to set up your local development environment and run the Neuro Forgery Detect project.

 ### Prerequisites